 - After 30 minutes, remove the meatloaf from the oven and pour the Marinara sauce over the top.
 Sprinkle the top of the meatloaf with Fontina cheese, and drizzle some of the sauce over the cheese

-- Set timer for 30 minutes, then using an instant-read thermometer, check the internal temperature of the meatloaf.
+- Return skillet to the oven and set timer for the remaining 30 minutes.
+Then test using an instant-read thermometer.
 160°F for beef and pork, 165°F for turkey or chicken

 I never would have thought of cooking Italian meatloaf like this.
 It looks delicious.
 This is a must try!

 Thank you, Christy.
 It seems like a lot of sauce, but once you make the Italian meatloaf Parmesan like this, no other Italian meatloaf recipe will do!